Clocks are $e$-positive: Preliminaries

 \section{Preliminaries}

 This section contains basic knowledge on chromatic symmetric functions that will be of use.
-We adopt the terminology system from \citet{GKLLRT95} and \citet{Sta11B}.
+We adopt terminologies from \citet{GKLLRT95} and \citet{Sta11B}.
 Let $n$ be a positive integer.
-A \emph{composition} of $n$ is a sequence of positive integers with sum~$n$, commonly denoted $I=i_1 \dotsm i_z\vDash n$, with \emph{modulus} $\abs{I}=n$, \emph{length} $\ell(I)=z$, and \emph{parts} $i_1,\dots,i_z$.
+A \emph{composition} of $n$ is a sequence of positive integers with sum~$n$, commonly denoted $I=i_1 \dotsm i_z\vDash n$, with \emph{size} $\abs{I}=n$, \emph{length} $\ell(I)=z$, and \emph{parts} $i_1,\dots,i_z$.
 When all parts $i_k$ have the same value $i$, we write $I=i^z$.
 The \emph{reversal} composition $i_z\dotsm i_1$ is written as $\overline{I}$.
 For convenience, we denote the composition obtained by removing the $k$th part by~$I\backslash i_k$, i.e.,

 When a capital letter like $I$ or $J$ stands for a composition, its small letter counterpart with integer subscripts stands for the parts.
 A \emph{partition} of $n$ is a multiset of positive integers $\lambda_i$ with sum~$n$, denoted $\lambda=\lambda_1\lambda_2\dotsm \vdash n$, where $\lambda_1\ge \lambda_2\ge\dotsm\ge 1$.